Mariath/RepData_PeerAssessment1/PA1_template.md

 Course Project Activity Monitoring Data Analysis.
 ==========================================================

-Load data to R and format it for better abalysis.
+Load data to R and format it for better analysis.

 ```r